WhitneySamWallace/Sprout-Capstone-I/README.md

 #### Live Link: [Sprout App](https://sprout-capstone-1.whitneysamwallace.now.sh/)

 ## Summary:
 Sprout helps teachers give their students specific, timely, and goal-oriented feedback.
-Sprout let's teachers add students from their class (right now only supports one class, multiple class support in the works).
+Sprout lets teachers add students from their class (right now only supports one class, multiple class support in the works).
 Each student is displayed on a card along with their current goal and goal priority.
 By clicking the `Check In` button, the card expands and allows teachers to update the student's goal and set a new priority.

 All priorities have a timer attached.
 Currently `high priority` goals alert the teacher to check back in after `5 minutes`.  `Medium priority` goals expire in `10 minutes`, and `low priority` in `20 minutes`.
 These are set timers for now, customizable timers are in the works.